stablekernel/aqueduct/doc/db/serialization.md

 }
 ```

-Transient properties marked with this metadata *are* `attributes` on an entity (like primitive properties on the persistent type, but unlike other properties on the model type).
+Transient properties marked with this metadata *are* `attributes` on an entity (like primitive properties on the persistent type, but unlike other properties on the instance type).